cheungkayuk/FYP-Lost-and-Found/README.md

 # FYP-Lost-and-Found

-This is a source code folder for HKU FYP 2021~2022 Group 18
+This is a source code folder for HKU FYP 2021~2022 Group FYP 21021

 Topic :
 Smart Airport